MadMan2k/GCodeErrorMadChecker/README.md

 # GCodeErrorMadChecker

-GCodeErrorMadChecker is a Java CLI application that checks a GCode file for suspicious lines based on the ASCII table or line length.
+GCodeErrorMadChecker is a small Java CLI application that checks a GCode file for suspicious lines based on the ASCII table or line length.

+## Requires

+Java 17

 ## Usage

-**Java 17 is required**

-To use GCodeErrorMadChecker, compile `GCodeErrorMadChecker.java` by running the following command in your terminal or command prompt on your computer (Windows/Mac/Linux):
+To use GCodeErrorMadChecker first you need compile `GCodeErrorMadChecker.java` by running the following command in your terminal or command prompt on your computer (Windows/Mac/Linux):

 ```bash
 javac GCodeErrorMadChecker.java